Passage of the Grande Honnelle

 The Passage of the Grande Honnelle was a battle between troops of the British First and Third Armies and German Empire forces during the Hundred Days Offensive of the First World War.
 The action took place in and around the Belgian municipality of Honnelles, between 5 and 7 November 1918.

-General Horne’s objective was to cross the French border into Belgium and forge a passage through the parallel rivers of the Grand Honnelle and Petite Honnelle, moving the battlefront towards the line between Mons on the left and Aulnois on the right.
+General Horne’s objective was to cross the French border into Belgium and forge a passage through the parallel rivers of the Grande Honnelle and Petite Honnelle, moving the battlefront towards the line between Mons on the left and Aulnois on the right.

 Background

 In October 1918, the First and Third British Armies had broken through the Hindenburg Line, at the Second Battle of Cambrai.
 This collapse forced the German High Command to accept that the war had to be ended.
 Together with the failing German morale, this convinced many Allied commanders and political leaders that the war could be brought to an end in 1918; previously, all efforts had been concentrated on building up forces to mount a decisive attack in 1919.

 In the aftermath of the Battle of Valenciennes on 1 November, the German Army was in retreat, to such an extent that Field Marshall Haig ordered a general advance, telling divisions to act vigorously on their own initiative so as to keep the Germans from establishing a firm line.

 On 4 November the 3rd and 4th Canadian divisions arrived on both sides of the Valenciennes–Mons road; their front extended from Condé in the north to Marchipont in the south.
 The 56th (London) Infantry Division and 11th (Northern) Division were further south; their front extended from Rombies to Jenlain, with Third Army on the right.